prgaero/prgaero.github.io/project2.md

 <a name='report'></a>
 ### 7.1.
 Report

-For each section of the project, explain briefly what you did, and describe any interesting problems you encountered and/or solutions you implemented.
+Explain in detail your approach to complete the project, and describe any interesting problems you encountered and/or solutions you implemented.
 You **MUST** include the following details in your writeup:

 - Your report **MUST** be typeset in LaTeX in the IEEE Tran format provided to you in the ``Draft`` folder (Use the same draft folder from P1) and should of a conference quality paper.
 - Present Vicon plots for each trajectory followed with ideal trajectory overlaid in a different color with appropriate legends.
 (Show all three views ``X-Y``, ``X-Z`` and ``Y-Z``).